spyren/Mecrisp-Cube/README.md

 The `ok.` is the Forth prompt and apears at the end of the line (Forth does it differently, like most things ;-).
 If you don't like it, [change it](/sdcard/man/FileSystem.md#shell-prompt).
 `[CR]` is the Enter-key.

+The display on the calculator is also updated.
+The display number mode is probably FLOAT, to see decimal values, hit the **DEC** button.

 Type in your first Forth program (create a word in the RAM dictionray):
 ```